What to give up for lent

 6. Give up giving up

 Of course, you could also join thousands of others who for the last six years have been opting to give up the whole giving up thing, and instead have taken up the 40acts challenge by Stewardship, to do Lent generously.
-Find out more about the challenge and sign up for daily emails of encouragement throughout Lent, along with a different generous act to complete each day.
+Find out more about the challenge here or browse this site for ideas of different generous act to complete each day.